 Spill the Beans Over Coffee

 Pun definitely intended!
 This is news you’ll want to share in person, so invite your parents out for an impromptu coffee date.
 “Have the barista write Mother of the Bride and Father of the Bride on their cups,” suggest wedding and event planners Jennifer Arreguin and Natasha Burton of Swoon California.
 And don’t forget to hold yours (reading "Bride to Be") in your blinged-out left hand!
 If you’re more of a coffee-at-home couple, invite them over for breakfast.
 Order a cute mug that reads: “Does this ring make me look engaged?” and pour yourself a cup.

-This is totally old school and involves advance planning.
+This is the old school way to announce an engagement and involves advance planning.
 If you can wait a week or so, take out an engagement announcement in your local paper (with a photo, of course!), then head to your parents’ house the day it will run.
 Flip through the sections until they come to the page with your faces on it, leaving them with an exciting moment and a totally sweet memento of the milestone.

 Your partner finally popped the question, so invite your family to pop some bubbly for the occasion.
 Mail bottles of champagne to your VIPs (or hand-deliver them) along with a personalized note congratulating them on their new son-in-law, sister-in-law, grandchild, etc. If your parents are local, invite them out for dinner, then order champagne for the table.
 “Raise your glass for a toast to the future Mr. and Mrs., inserting your names and surprising them with the news,” says Aviva Samuels of Kiss The Planner.